Luis Mendoza (baseball): Hokkaido Nippon-Ham Fighters

 On November 11, the Royals requested release waivers on Mendoza so he could play with the Hokkaido Nippon-Ham Fighters of the Pacific League of Nippon Professional Baseball.
 His contract was a two-year, $2 million deal.
 Mendoza re-signed for the 2016 season, and played most of the 2017 season with the club before he was placed on waivers in late August.

 Hanshin Tigers

 On August 31, 2017, Mendoza was claimed off waivers by the Hanshin Tigers of Nippon Professional Baseball.
 He became a free agent following the season.

 Diablos Rojos del México

 On April 17, 2018, Mendoza signed with the Diablos Rojos del México of the Mexican Baseball League.
 He was released on April 4, 2019.
+In 11 starts 66 innings he went 1-3 with a 3.95 ERA with 52 strikeouts and throwing 1 complete game.

 Leones de Yucatán

 On April 8, 2019, Mendoza signed with the Leones de Yucatán of the Mexican League.
 He was released on May 13, 2019.
+In 5 starts 20.1 innings he struggled mightily going 0-5 with a 6.64 ERA with 11 strikeouts.

 Retirement

 On January 31, 2020, Mendoza signed with the Pericos de Puebla of the Mexican League.
 However, the season was canceled due to the COVID-19 pandemic.

 On February 10, 2021, Mendoza officially announced his retirement from professional baseball.
 He later joined the front office of the new Mariachis de Guadalajara franchise of the Mexican League.